-Since we will not have access to the YMCA, stroller parking will be available downstairs in the Social Hall of Ethical Culture.
-Families will be responsible for transporting/carrying their own strollers to and from the Social Hall using the appropriately designated stairwells.
-Elevators will not be available for use.
+Since we will not have access to the YMCA, stroller parking will be available downstairs in the Nursing Mother’s Room (located between the Social Hall and women’s restroom).
+Families will be responsible for transporting/carrying their own strollers and using the appropriately designated stairwells.

 How will you take up the offering?

 Yes, we will have an offertory time during our service each week, so you will be able to give tithes and offerings in person as you feel led.
 You can also give online here.

 Will you be serving communion?
 If so, are the elements allergy-friendly?

 We plan to partake of the Lord's Supper each month on the first and third Sundays.
 You won't have to leave your seat to partake as our Communion team will distribute the elements at the designated time during the service.
 The wafer is gluten-free.